ibm-cloud-docs/watsonxdata/setup_vpe.md

     * Public endpoints - Enabled by default
     * Private endpoints - Disabled by default

-   Public endpoints can be disabled after enabling Private endpoints and refreshing the engines and services.
-Private endpoints cannot be disabled, once enabled.
+   Public endpoints can be disabled after you enable the Private endpoints and refresh the engines and services.
+Private endpoints cannot be disabled after it is enabled.
    {: note}